TobiasPSP/doneland_sources/Fundamentals/Discrete/Transistor/README.md

 ## Transistor Families: BJT and FET

-There are two fundamental transistor types available: classic *BJT* transistors and *FET* transistors:
+There are two fundamental transistor types available:  *BJT* and *FET*:

-* **BJT**: most commonly used transistors in hobbyist projects.
-They are used for logic and for switching *small* loads such as LED. **BJT** are controlled by *current* and need a protective resistor at their *base* because their internal resistance between the control pin and the *collector* is *very low*.
-So without a protective resistor or another current-limiting component at their *base* (i.e. a conductor), they would shortcut the circuit and go up in flames (very much like LEDs).
+* **BJT**: most commonly used transistors in *hobbyist* projects.
+They are used for logic and for switching *small* loads such as LED. **BJT** are controlled by *current* and need a protective resistor at their *base* because their internal resistance between control pin and the *collector* is *very low*.
+So without a protective resistor or another current-limiting component at their *base* (i.e. a conductor), they shortcut the circuit and go up in flames (very much like LEDs).
-* **MOSFET**: They are typically used to switch high current loads such as lamps, Power-LEDs, motors, heaters, etc. **FET** are controlled by *voltage* (electrical field) and do not need a protective resistor at their *gate* because their internal resistance between the control pin and the *source* pin is *very high* so there is no significant current flow between these two pins under any circumstances anyway.
+* **MosFET**: typically used to switch *high current loads* such as lamps, Power-LEDs, motors, heaters, etc. **MosFET** are controlled by *voltage* (electrical field) and do not necessarily need a protective resistor at their *gate* because their internal resistance between control pin and the *source* pin is *very high* so there is no significant current flow between these two pins under any circumstances anyway.
+You may want to add a protective resistor anyway when controlling big **MosFET** via microcontroller *GPIO*s: such **MosFET** have a considerable *capacitance* and can initially draw a high current that might be too much for a *GPIO* pin.

 <img src="images/transistor_types_real_.png" width="30%" height="30%" />